Center for Pluralism

 Why I Came to Washington

 Today, the Center for Pluralism is recognized by many respected institutions, including those on Capitol Hill, the Department of State, the International Religious Freedom (IRF) Roundtable, and numerous civic organizations.
-We originally founded CFP, the Foundation for Pluralism, in Dallas in 1996, and we are now proudly entering our 30th year of service.
+We originally founded CFP as the Foundation for Pluralism, in Dallas in 1996, and we are now proudly entering our 30th year of service.

 Follow-up interview: